-In Bodh Gaya, Gautam Buddha first achieved enlightenment.
-Mahabodhi Temple, monasteries at every corner, and Tibetan Refugee Market – Gaya is a Buddhist pilgrimage site in Bihar.
+Mahabodhi Temple, monasteries at every corner, and Tibetan Refugee Market – Gaya is a Buddhist pilgrimage site in Bihar, and this is where Gautam Buddha first attained enlightenment.

-Gaya, the second largest city on the banks of the Phalgu river in the Indian state of Bihar, is the most sought-after destination.
-The name is derived from ‘Gayasur’, the name of a demon whose body attained piousness on the face of the blessings from Lord Vishnu.
+It is the second largest city on the banks of Phalgu River in the Indian state of Bihar.
+The name is derived from ‘Gayasur’, the name of a demon whose body attained piousness on the face of blessings from Lord Vishnu.

 Pind-daan, a Hindu ritual, finds its roots here, from ancient times till today – the myth of how Lord Rama offered Pind-daan to the last rituals of his father Dasharath’s demise, praying for moksha of his soul in Gayapuri (then).
 The ancient Magadha region commemorated this place as a capital during the reign of the Gupta Emperor.
 Maurya, Gupta, Pala, Mughal, and the British successively articulate the historical encounters in this place.